R0-main/R0-main/README.md

 Software Engeneer (backend oriented)
 ------------------------------------

 I'm 18yo, and I'm passionate about programming and entrepreneurship.
 So far, I've worked on very basic projects to improve my coding knowledge and my understanding of algorithms.
-I hope to be selected by the 42 school to realy start my software engineer journey and career.

 * 🌍  I'm based in France 🇫🇷
 * 🧠  I'm learning C, C++ (for 42 school)